 Can I Add Flavorings Directly to the Tofu?

 - Flavorings: Fresh herbs, dried herbs, spices, chiles, sriracha, pepper, you name it!
 Simply add in the flavorings of your choice in step five (when the soaked, dried pepitas and agar agar mixture are blended).

 - Flavored liquids: Replace some (or all) of the water in the agar agar mixture with flavorful liquids.
 For example, consider using vegetable broth in place of the water.

 Can I Use Agar Agar Flakes in Place of the Powder?

-I do not recommend it (I have inconsistent results with flakes, including gel blobs).
+I do not recommend it (I have had inconsistent results with agar flakes, including gel blobs).
 For optimum results, use agar agar powder, which dissolves almost instantly (flakes take several minutes to dissolve).
-It can be found in health food stores or ordered online from any number of online vendors.
+Agar agar powder can be found in health food stores or ordered online from any number of online vendors.

 If you (nevertheless) want to try this recipe with flakes, use 1 tablespoon flakes for every 1 teaspoon of powder.